dmelo/g2m2-pages/blog/12/git-svn-merge-conflict-during-commit-file-or-directory-file-out-date.md

 /*
 Title: Git SVN: Merge conflict during commit: File or directory file is out of date
 Description: Using git to work on a SVN repository is really great.
-Recently I ran into the following error while trying to run git svn dcommit:
+Recently I ran into the following error while trying to run git svn dcommit
 Date: 2012/05/11
 */